FDSN/StationXML/docs/level-response.rst

    .. container:: description

-      The series type for the polynomial approximation.
+      The series type for the polynomial approximation

+.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`